-Explore the Eight Limbs of Yoga in our guided online programme
+Explore the Eight Limbs of Yoga in our guided online program

-If you'd like to explore the Niyamas in practice, follow our programme 'The Eight Limbs of Yoga'.
-In this 8 week programme our aim is to help you achieve a good grasp of each limb through informative talks, yoga, Pranayama and meditation.
+If you’d like to explore the Niyamas in practice, follow our program ‘The Eight Limbs of Yoga’.
+In this 8 week program our aim is to help you achieve a good grasp of each limb through informative talks, yoga, Pranayama and meditation.
 Go deeper and truly enrich your yoga practice and hopefully, your life.

 the other four Niyamas: